RVillafuerte22/RVillafuerte22/README.md

 <div id="header" align = "center">
     <img src="https://media.giphy.com/media/2fQ1Gq3KOpvNs4NTmu/giphy.gif" width = "300"/>
     <h1 align = "center"> Hey there, I'm Raúl Villafuerte</h1>
-    <h3 align = "center"> I'm a junior data scientist from Perú.
+    <h3 align = "center"> I'm a data analyst from Perú.
 Passionate about technology and learning new things.
 I like to work from home and automate some tasks                             if possible
 </div>

 ---